 We first introduced Paul’s work into our program during the 2000 recreation season.
 Paul had produced a series of three-dimensional water safety posters, featuring lively and colorful characters, the likes of which the Corps had never used.
 During the design stage of this first series of posters, Paul was diligent in his coordination and efforts to attain the desired effects I sought.

 The success of his efforts on our behalf is noteworthy.
 More than 120,000 copies of these posters were distributed nationwide that first year, followed by numerous requests for copies of the art to use in other ways beyond posters.
 Another 60,000 copies of the posters were distributed during the second year, due to popular demand.
-Today, many Corps of Engineers lakes across the U.S. display varieties of Paul’s art on such things as hot air balloons, banners, web sites, puzzles, postcards, and kiosks.
+Today, many Corps of Engineers lakes across the U.S. display varieties of Paul’s art on such things as billboards, hot air balloons, banners, web sites, puzzles, postcards, and kiosks.
 Interestingly enough, Paul is not as impressed with any of the numbers or uses as he is with the notion that his work might actually save a child from drowning.
 Now that’s impressive.

 Currently, Paul is under contract with us to design and develop additional water safety posters for use throughout the Lewis and Clark Bicentennial (2003-2007).
 This is an important commemoration to us, involving many areas currently under Corps management.
 I am pleased with how earnestly Paul has picked up the challenge to provide key water safety images that fit the Bicentennial theme, while providing historically accurate detailing in such things as his characters’ military clothing and boats.